You may be asking yourself how to install our planks, how to treat them, and what to consider in everyday life?

 In general, we are able to produce boards with a length of up to 18 meters and a width of 50 cm.

-The delivery time largely depends on the type of wood, dimensions, quantity and production capacity utilization.
+The delivery time largely depends on the type of wood, dimensions, quantity and production utilization.
 Usually, the delivery time is between 1 and 6 weeks.

 However, in extreme cases, the delivery time can be several months.